 BWXT NEC remains committed to continuously improve its EHS programs to improve efficiency and minimize risk to employees, the public and the environment.
-Facility operations are projected to remain consistent in 2022.
-Fuel production levels are projected to be similar to the amount processed in 2021.
+Facility operations are projected to remain consistent in 2023.
+Fuel production levels are projected to be slightly more than the amount processed in 2022.